Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: A Novel Approach Based on Matrix Factorization

 Although assuming Gaussian noise seems less natural than Poisson noise in the context of community detection, it has analytical and computational advantages, and our experiments show that it achieves accurate community recovery in many cases.
 To this end, as an alternative to the classic DCBM, we propose to solve:

 referred to as the orthogonal symmetric nonnegative matrix trifactorization (OtrisymNMF).
 This model was originally introduced in~\cite{OtrisymNMFforclustering} for clustering tasks.
 For community detection under the SBM and DCBM, the paper~\cite{OtrisymNMFofLapla} applies the OtrisymNMF model to factorize the normalized Laplacian matrix $L=D^{-1/2}AD^{-1/2}$ where $D$ is the diagonal matrix of node degrees, and solves it using the algorithm proposed in~\cite{OtrisymNMFforclustering}.
 This approach focuses exclusively on community detection in assortative networks and is compared only with spectral clustering methods, which are also used to initialize OtrisymNMF.
 Their results show that OtrisymNMF recovers communities more accurately than spectral clustering methods alone.
-In a preliminary conference paper~\cite{OtrisymNMF}, where we focused on clustering tasks, we studied the OtrisymNMF model and proposed an algorithm to solve it.
-It achieves significantly better results than the algorithm introduced in~\cite{OtrisymNMFforclustering}.
-In this paper, we present FROST, a slightly modified version of that algorithm, along with its effective initialization strategy, in greater detail and from a different perspective, focusing specifically on community detection.
+In a preliminary conference paper~\cite{OtrisymNMF}, focused on clustering tasks, we studied the OtrisymNMF model and proposed an algorithm based on block-coordinate descent.
+It achieves significantly better results than the algorithm based on multiplicative updates from~\cite{OtrisymNMFforclustering}.
+In this paper, we present FROST, a slightly modified version of our algorithm, along with its effective initialization strategy, in greater detail and from a different perspective, focusing specifically on community detection.
 The algorithm and the initialization do not assume any prior structure of the DCBM.
-Furthermore, we propose using this initialization to initialize inference methods for the DCBM.
+Furthermore, we propose using this initialization for inference methods for the DCBM.